Details

 - WINTER TRIPS: Please note that some sites, museums, and restaurants may be closed over Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
 It is recommended that you check the operating hours of any sites or establishments that you plan to visit to avoid disappointment.
 It is also common for prices for meals and other services to increase during peak tourist seasons or holidays, including Christmas and New Year’s.
 Additionally, we may need to alter the itinerary on and around these holidays to maximize your time during your trip.
 Hopefully, you will be able to experience some local customs and traditions and see how people in other parts of the world experience the holidays.
 Traveling over Christmas and New Year’s can allow you to see a destination in a different light.
 You may be able to attend local festivals, try traditional foods, see special decorations, and participate in cultural activities that can add an extra layer of festivity and cheer to your trip.
 Overall, traveling over the holidays can be a fun and rewarding way to learn about and experience another culture.

 - INTERNAL FLIGHT: All local flights are included in the cost of your tour.
-It is important that we have your passport information ASAP in order to process these tickets.
-Internal flight tickets are issued locally and will be given to you prior to the flight departure.
+It is important that we have your passport information as soon as possible in order to process these tickets.
+Internal flight tickets are issued locally, and you will receive your boarding pass at the airport.
 Domestic carriers for internal flights will be Egypt Air or Nile Air.
-Flight information will not be available until a couple of days prior to the tour departure.
-The domestic flight maximum weight allowance is 20 kg.
+Flight information will not be available until a couple of days prior to departure.
+The maximum luggage allowance on the domestic flights is 20 kg for a checked bag, plus a carry-on and personal item.
+You must be able to easily carry or roll your luggage, so do not over-pack.

 Single Travelers